26 Summer Anthems for 2026

 Sly Stone is another artist with a plethora of potential contenders for inclusion here.
 There’s so much positivity and good intentions in the music of the Family Stone.
 I’ve gone for this particular track since it’s a nice way to wind down slightly whilst still enjoying a groove.
 It’s about inclusion and tolerance: what messages could be more important?

-Let’s finish with a song that was huge a few summers ago, whilst attracting no small amount of controversy from country music’s more puritanical fans.
+Let’s add in a song that was huge a few summers ago, whilst attracting no small amount of controversy from country music’s more traditional fans.

 It’s a hip hop/country mashup (allegedly inspired by videogame Red Dead Redemption) and now, a few years later, it feels less like a fun anachronism and more like a forerunner to today’s trend for pop artists like Beyonce and Machine Gun Kelly ‘going country’.